vladdyz/fragments/README.md

 Structured logging using Pino, this is the configuration file.

-### Auth.js
+### Cognito.js / Basic-Auth.js

-Secure Cognito JTW Authentication for AWS
+Secure Cognito JTW Authentication for AWS / Test module equivalent for HTTP authentication using hardcoded users from HTPASSWD

 ### Index.js

-The main entrypoint for each directory (currently: src, routes, api).
+The main entrypoint for each directory (currently: src, routes, api, auth).

+### response.js

+Defines what successful & unsuccessful should look like for testing purposes

+### tests/

+The files in this directory are specifically test suites & cases for project code coverage, to validate that the code pushed to main is working as expected.
+These are also integrated into the CI pipeline along with ESLint - a commit will fail if it does not pass one or more of these tests!